IceCI/Documentation/source/pages/pipelines/structure.rst

   .. note::
     Currently ``IceCI`` supports creating environment variables by explicitly entering their values in the pipeline yaml or by providing a secret name from which the value should be taken.
 Those options are exclusive for a given variable - you can't have both :attr:`value` and :attr:`fromSecret` set at the same time - the pipeline validation will fail.

+.. _file-reference:

+.. py:attribute:: File
+  :type: Object

+  The file object represents a file that'll be mounted in a container from a secret.
+Unlike environment variables, file values cannot be provided inline - they have to reference a secret.

+  .. py:attribute:: path

+    The absolute path that the file will be mounted in.

+  .. py:attribute:: fromSecret

+    Name of a secret from which the value should be retrieved to mount into the container as a file.